Package insert / product label

 Drug classes: Antihistamines, Phenothiazine antiemetics

 Medically reviewed by Drugs.com.
 Last updated on Oct 1, 2021.

 Promethazine Syrup Description

-Promethazine HCl is a racemic compound; the molecular formula is C17H20N2S•HCl and its molecular weight is 320.88.
+Promethazine hydrochloride is a racemic compound; the empirical formula is C17H20N2S•HCl and its molecular weight is 320.88.

-Promethazine HCl, a phenothiazine derivative, is designated chemically as 10H-Phenothiazine-10-ethanamine, N,N, α-trimethyl-, monohydrochloride, (±)- with the following structural formula:
+Promethazine hydrochloride, a phenothiazine derivative, is designated chemically as 10H-Phenothiazine-10-ethanamine, N,N,α-trimethyl-, monohydrochloride, (±)- with the following structural formula: